gitmachtl/scripts/SPO_Pledge_Catalyst_Registration.md

 ## Submit the registration on the chain

-We have generated the signed registration transaction file **catalyst.tx**, now lets submit it on the chain.
+We have generated the signed registration transaction file **vote-registration.tx**, now lets submit it on the chain.
 You can do this on the same machine, or on another machine by just running:

 ``` console